People

 Dr. Sudeshna Sinha

 Sudeshna Sinha is a professor at the Indian Institute of Science Education and Research, Mohali.
 She was at the Institute of Mathematical Sciences, Chennai, for over a decade.
 She works in the field of nonlinear physics.
-Her work on chaos computing is being developed commercially by the US-based company Chaologix.
+Her work on chaos computing has been developed commercially by the US-based company Chaologix.

 Mr. Mikael (Miko) Gallego

 Mikael (Miko) Gallego received a B.S. in Physics and B.S. in Mathematics from NCSU in 2024.
-He is currently pursuing a Master’s in Physics at Université de Bordeaux, France.
-He continues his undergraduate research on disorder taming chaos in coupled pendulum arrays.
+He is currently pursuing a Master’s in Physics at Université de Bordeaux, France, where he has continued his undergraduate research on disorder taming chaos in coupled pendulum arrays.
 Although his current studies revolve around nonlinear optics, he greatly enjoys his work with the lab in chaotic dynamics.
 He also really likes using NC State’s computing cluster, Hazel.

 Mr. Matthew Gill

-Matthew Gill is an undergraduate at NC State University studying Physics and Computer Science.
+Matthew Gill was an undergraduate at NC State University studying Physics and Computer Science.
 He is passionate about exploring the ways machine learning and computational models can uncover hidden patterns in nature.

 Mr. Scott Miller